timebertt/kubernetes-controller-sharding/README.md

 Feel free to contact me on the [Kubernetes Slack](https://kubernetes.slack.com/) ([get an invitation](https://slack.k8s.io/)): [@timebertt](https://kubernetes.slack.com/team/UF8C35Z0D).

 Also check out my talk at KubeCon EU 2025 about this project (see the [schedule](https://sched.co/1txFG)).
-Reach out on Slack or try to grab me for a chat at the STACKIT booth!
+Reach out on Slack or try to grab me for a chat at the STACKIT or Gardener booth!